Xolvez/DD2480-JavaScript/README.md

 4. Are exceptions taken into account in the given measurements?
 5. Is the documentation clear w.r.t. all the possible outcomes?

+#### Function `BinaryToHex.hexLookup` (24 NLOC, 18 CCN):

+The purpose of this function is to convert a binary value into a hexadecimal value.
+Input is a block of 4 characters representing half of a byte in binary form.
+Output is a block of 1 character representing half of a byte in hexadecimal form.

+This function is more complex than it needs to be.
+It uses a `switch-case` statement to determine the corresponding hexadecimal value which in turn results in 16 different cases.
+As a result of that the cyclic complexity number is inappropriately high and the function itself is also inappropriately long.
+On top of that it's inefficient since it makes a string comparison up to 16 times to determine which case to use instead of computing it directly.

+CCN  =  E - N + 2  =  38 - 23 + 2  =  17

 ## Refactoring

 Plan for refactoring complex code: